-The Entire Cast of ‘The Amazing Race’ 29: Who Would You Pick For Your Partner?
+The Entire Cast Of ‘The Amazing Race’ 29: Who Would You Pick For Your Partner?

 After 28 seasons, shows like The Amazing Race have to mix things up a bit to keep viewers interested in watching.
-Over the years, the show has had families compete, internet celebrities and blind dates, but season 29’s twist might be best yet.
-All 29 racers will be complete strangers and they will have to pick their own teammates based on nothing but first impressions.
+Over the years, the show has had families compete, internet celebrities and blind dates, but Season 29’s twist might be best yet.
+All 29 racers will be complete strangers, and they will have to pick their own teammates based on nothing but first impressions.

 According to CBS, the racers will have only a few moments to learn each other’s names before they will be sent out to race through nine countries, 17 cities and about 36,000 miles all for a chance to win $1 million dollars.
-To shake things up further, the show is undergoing a new times change.
-The Amazing Race will air on Thursdays at 10:00 p.m. beginning March 30 on CBS.
+To shake things up further, the show is undergoing a new time change.
+The Amazing Race will air on Thursdays at 10 p.m. beginning March 30 on CBS.

 “For years, The Amazing Race fans have suggested we line up complete strangers and match them up at the starting line to see what would happen.
 These newbie racers begin with no pre-existing relationships or emotional baggage, and the excitement of traveling around the world to complete dozens of gut-busting, mind-blowing challenges quickly ignites tension,” said the show’s host Phil Keoghan in a press release.

-The Amazing Race is not only a favorite with fans, but it has also won 10 Emmy Awards as well which isn’t too bad for a reality TV series.
+The Amazing Race is not only a favorite with fans, but it has also won 10 Emmy Awards as well, which isn’t too bad for a reality TV series.

 “The Amazing Race, in scope, is the biggest reality show ever created.
 It brings people from all walks of life together on a global scale, and traditionally sends teams with established relationships on an adrenaline-packed, exotic adventure.
 However, this season, we are excited to pair complete strangers and see how they handle the pressure of traveling the world with someone they just met,” said co-creator and executive producer Bertram van Munster.

-To get a better idea of who is competing on season 29, watch the video and learn more about the runners below:
+To get a better idea of who is competing on Season 29, watch the video and learn more about the runners below.

 Here are this season’s competing runners with a little information about each of them.
 Who would you pick as a partner and who do you think should be paired up with whom?